The Immunization Task Force aims to:

-ITF Chair: Susan Weston, RN, children’s Nebraska Hospital & Clinics
+ITF Immediate Past Chair: Susan Weston, RN, Children’s Nebraska Hospital & Clinics

 Committee Chairs:

-Professional Liaison Committee: Gretchen Jones, DNP, CHI Health
+Professional Liaison Committee: Gretchen Jones, DNP, MSN, RN, CLT, CHI Health & Jennifer A. Tillman, PharmD, Creighton University School of Pharmacy & Health Professions

 Legislative/Advocacy Committee: Andrew Raduechel, PharmD, Boys Town

-Public Relations Committee: Jeanne M. Burke, MLIS, M.Ed., Creighton University Libraries
+Public Relations Committee: Jeanne M. Burke, MLIS, M.Ed., University Libraries at Creighton University

 Website Committee: Jeanne M. Burke, MLIS, M.Ed.
-Creighton University; Amy Henderson, ITF Liaison, Metro Omaha Medical
+Creighton University; Casey Fehringer, ITF Liaison, Metro Omaha Medical

 Infectious Disease Consultants: